gouthambs/Flask-Blogging/docs/index.rst

 Let's say you want to include a summary for your blog post, and have it show up along with the post.
 You don't need to modify the database or the models to accomplish this.
-This is infact supported by default by way of Markdown metadata syntax.
+This is in fact supported by default by way of Markdown metadata syntax.
 In your blog post, you can include metadata, as shown below::

     Summary: This is a short summary of the blog post
+    Keywords: Blog, specific, keywords

     This is the much larger blog post.
 There are lot of things to discuss here.